jeffbander/leqvio-patient-management/replit.md

 - Notes are only editable in patient detail view, not in patient list table (read-only in list)
 - Fixed notes saving issue by ensuring notes field is included in update mutations
 - Automatic authorization status update: when appointment dates fall outside auth start/end date range, authStatus automatically changes to "APT SCHEDULED W/O AUTH"
+- Automatic schedule status update: when last appointment status changes to "Cancelled" or "No Show", scheduleStatus automatically changes to "Needs Rescheduling"

 ## System Architecture